 - Garlic - You can throw some garlic on there for a different vibe.
 I personally like to mince the garlic, then cook it in a touch of oil or butter in a pan on the stove.
 That way I have full control over making sure it gets cooked, but not burned.
 Then I top the asparagus with the garlic.

 - Tomatoes - Asparagus is delicious served with tomatoes!
 You can toss some cherry tomatoes in olive oil and roast them at the same time as the asparagus in the oven and serve all together.
+You can also roast up some cherry tomatoes in an air fryer, if you have one.

 - Parmesan - I love asparagus with parmesan cheese!
 You can top with some freshly grated parmesan cheese.
 I keep a block of parmesan cheese around my house for occasions just like this!